oracle-devrel/devo.tutorials/install-spring-boot-on-an-oracle-instance.md

 * Configure Spring Boot on your instance.
 * Connect to your instance from the internet.

-Here is a simplified diagram of the setup for your Linux instance.
+Below is a simplified diagram of the setup for your Linux instance.

 ![A diagram of the components needed to run a Spring Boot app on Oracle Cloud Infrastructure](assets/install-spring-boot-on-an-oracle-instance-Spring_Diagram.png)